 The shape of the nose varies a lot from person to person.
 It can be soft, chiseled, wide and bulbous, thin and pointy, and so on..
 Next time you’re in public, be a creeper and observe people’s nose shapes.

-Next week, I’ll show you step by step how to draw a 3-dimensional nose.
+In the next lesson, I’ll show you step by step how to draw a 3-dimensional nose.

 Drawing materials provided by Savoir Faire